 Found 10 - 20 results of 68 programs matching keyword " solar flares"

-Want to get off the grid but think it’s just too expensive?
+Want to get off the grid but think its just too expensive?
 UCB's Dr. Jeff Grossman explains how nanotechnology may be used to make solar panels cheaper.
-We’ll also hear from philosopher Patrick Lin of the Nanoethics Group about ethical dilemmas that crop up when we try to improve our lives through nanotechnology.
-The two Mars Rovers are alive and well after surviving their second Martian winter.
-Come and see photos of discoveries they made during their third year on Mars, with Exploratorium Senior Scientist Paul Doherty.
+Well also hear from philosopher Patrick Lin of the Nanoethics Group about ethical dilemmas that crop up when we try to improve our lives through nanotechnology.